erichung9060/Auto_CAPTCHA_with_LLM/README.md

 # Auto CAPTCHA with LLM

-A chrome extension for automatically solves CAPTCHAs and fills verification codes using LLM (Gemini, Cloud Vision).
+A chrome extension for automatically solves CAPTCHAs and fills the verification code using LLM (Gemini, Cloud Vision AI).
 Save time and frustration on your favorite websites!

 ## Features